GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 applications running on [Google App Engine](https://cloud.google.com/appengine/docs) and [Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/).

+## Prerequisites

+In order to follow along with this tutotial, you need the fllowing software installed:

+* IntelliJ IDEA 14 or later
+* Java 1.7 or later
+* maven
+* git

 ## Installing the Plugins

 *<span style="color:red">Note: these instructions don't work yet.
 They will soon.
-Meanwhile you'll need to follow [these instrucitons](https://github.com/GoogleCloudPlatform/gcloud-intellij/blob/master/README.md#installation).</span>*
+Meanwhile you'll need to follow [these instructions](https://github.com/GoogleCloudPlatform/gcloud-intellij/blob/master/README.md#installation).</span>*

 The plugin can be installed from the
 [IntelliJ IDEA Plugin Repository](https://www.jetbrains.com/idea/plugins/).